morze00/QFS_kinematics/README.md

 A --> i  ==> B + (i -> a) =>  B + 1 + 2

+Pass '--direct-kinematics' flag to simulate in direct kinematics the scattering of of a beam-like nucleon "i" on a cluster/nucleon "a" bound inside the target nucleus A, which is at rest.
+By default, inverse kinematics and (p,2p) reactions are assumed (if no flags are set).

-The kinematics of the residual heavy spectator "B", the knocked-out outgoing cluster (2) and the scattered target nucleon (1) is stored in the output tree.
+The kinematics of the residual heavy spectator "B", the knocked-out outgoing cluster (2) and the scattered target nucleon (1) are stored in the output tree.

 Modify info.hh to change beam parameters, masses, internal momentum spread, etc.

-The code implements parameterized NN cross section the NN center-of-mass frame using prescription by Cugnon et al.  NIM in Physics Research B 111(1996) 215-220 Pass '--cugnon' flag to use the parameterization, otherwise isotropic NN scattering will be used by default.
+The code implements parameterized NN differential cross section dsigma/dt in the NN center-of-mass frame using prescription by Cugnon et al.  NIM in Physics Research B 111(1996) 215-220 Pass '--cugnon' flag to use the parameterization, otherwise isotropic NN scattering will be used by default.

-Pass '--direct-kinematics' flag to simulate in direct kinematics the scattering of of a beam-like nucleon "i" on a cluster/nucleon "a" bound inside the target nucleus A, which is at rest.
-By default, inverse kinematics and (p,2p) reactions are assumed (if no flag is set).

 Use '--ppn' or '--nnp' flag to simulate QFS scattering of a bound neutron (or proton) "a" from proton (or neutron) probe "i".